fletchjp/MERG-Arduino-Software/ArduinosConnectedTogether/RS485Examples/DFrobot/README.md

 # DFRobot DFR0219 example codes

-These are codes for the DFR0219 Arduino shields which are currently on order.
+These are codes for the DFR0219 Arduino shields which have now arrived.

 ## RS485TransmitingData